 The Right to Food in Practice: Food and Agriculture Organization Instructions explains that utilizing a rights-based approach does not solely mean that the government should recognize all individuals as rights-holders, but also that individuals should see themselves as entitled rights-holders.
 The authors of these Instructions, explain that “the individual-and that means each and every individual—must be empowered.”
-In other words, a rights-based approach strengthens the capacity of duty bearers to carry out their obligations to rights-holders, while ensuring that communities and rights-holders demand accountability.
-To create this “top-down and bottom-up synergy”, the FAO that participants must receive “education on the right to food and the underlying reasons why it is not always realized.”
+In other words, a rights-based approach strengthens the capacity of duty bearers to carry out their obligations to rights-holders, while ensuring that communities and rights-holders are empowered to demand accountability.
+To create this “top-down and bottom-up synergy”, the FAO states that participants in food assistance programs must receive “education on the right to food and the underlying reasons why it is not always realized.”
 Moreover, under a rights-based approach, laws and policies must be developed to deliver beneficiaries’ entitlements, and to respond to violations of rights.

 The FAO also points out the importance of imparting human rights education to beneficiaries of welfare schemes stating, “education is important not only to spread awareness to duty bearers about their roles in realizing the right to food, but also to ensure that recipients know their rights” and are aware of the entitlements they can claim.
 With relation to children and school feeding programs, the FAO explains that “children’s capacities to ensure their own future food security are enhanced if human rights, agriculture, food, safety, nutrition, environmental education are integrated into school curricula at all levels.”
 The FAO further points out that human rights education can supplement school meals in a way that empowers children, imparting knowledge that will help them “ensure their own food security.”
 The FAO makes this claim even more specific by advocating the use of books, such as The Right to Food: A Window on the World, which are designed to help children understand their entitlement to the right to food.
 Moreover, the FAO states that only by using these educational methods can the right to food become a reality at the national level.
 Education can empower rights-holders to push duty-bearers to fulfill their responsibilities.
-Also, once educated, individuals can then keep duty-bearers accountable by their right to food violations before courts or other institutions providing compensation.
+Also, once educated, individuals can then keep duty-bearers accountable by bringing their right to food violations before courts or other institutions providing compensation.

-,ofen rights-holders participate in decision-making, claim their rights, and keep the government accountable for its policies and actions.
+In short, the FAO argues that a rights-based approach is critical to the implementation of government welfare schemes as a means of ensuring that rights-holders participate in decision-making, claim their rights, and keep the government accountable for its policies and actions.
 Rights-based approaches give preference to strategies for empowerment over charity.
 They focus on beneficiaries as “the owners of rights and the directors of development, and emphasize the human person as the centre of the development process.”

 RIGHTS-BASED APPROACHES TO SCHOOL MEALS